Secodis/TSS-WEB/README.md

 This is the official site of TSS-WEB, an open security requirement framework for web-based applications and services.
 All requirements here are based on common standards and best practices, including those from [OWASP, Microsoft, NIST, SAFECode and ISO/IEC](#related-standards).

-Note thar this procect and its content is provided "as-is" without any guarantees.
+Note that this project and its content is provided "as-is" without any guarantees.
 The information and views expressed are subject to change without notice.
-You assume all risks associated with using this document.
+You assume all risks associated with using this content.

 # Purpose